aws-samples/amazon-cognito-passwordless-auth/end-to-end-example/cdk/README.md

 1. You have cloned this repository
 1. You have NodeJS installed
-1. To be able to send Magic Links, you must have at least 1 verified e-mail address in Amazon SES.
-This e-mail address will be used as the FROM-address for the magic links.
+1. To be able to send Magic Links and FIDO2 notifications, you must have at least 1 verified e-mail address in Amazon SES.
+This e-mail address will be used as the FROM-address for the magic links and FIDO2 notifications.
 If you don't have a verified e-mail address in Amazon SES, create one now.
 1. To send Magic Links to e-mail addresses that you didn't explicitly verify, you need to verify the SES domain.
 Alternatively, verify each e-mail address in Amazon SES explicitly.

 Steps to deploy: